fafalone/WinDevLib/README.md

 ## twinBASIC Shell Library

 ### Big News!
-**As of the [latest twinBASIC version](https://github.com/twinbasic/twinbasic/releases), Beta 368, massive improvements to Intellisense mean that tbShellLib is vastly more usable, with no long delays.
+**As of the [twinBASIC version Beta 368 and newer](https://github.com/twinbasic/twinbasic/releases),, massive improvements to Intellisense mean that tbShellLib is vastly more usable, with no long delays.
 Intellisense is now cached and lag-free.** Thanks to Wayne for tackling this issue and continuing to make twinBASIC the programming tool of the future 👍

 ---